ConfigV/ConfigV/README.md

 This assumes GHC 8.4.3 and cabal 3.0.0.
-If you are on Ubuntu, the can be easily installed here https://launchpad.net/~hvr/+archive/ubuntu/ghc
+If you are on Ubuntu, the can be easily installed here https://launchpad.net/~hvr/+archive/ubuntu/ghc If you want to test you need to install the ghv-$VERS-prof package from the hvr repo as well

 ## Basic Usage